 New York State Tax 2026: Rates, Brackets & City Tax

 Picture a software engineer living in Brooklyn, earning $175,000.
-She pays federal income tax, New York State income tax, and New York City income tax — three separate bills, each with its own brackets and rules.
+She pays federal income tax, New York State income tax, and New York City income tax — three separate layers, each with its own brackets and rules.
 By the time all three are calculated, her combined marginal rate on her next dollar of income is over 47%.
-This guide walks through every layer of New York taxation in 2026: the ten-bracket state system, the city surcharge, the Yonkers quirk, what's exempt, and exactly how to calculate what you owe.
+This guide walks through every layer of New York taxation in 2026: the state rate schedule, the city tax, the Yonkers surcharge, what's exempt, and exactly how to estimate what you owe.

 Key Takeaways